Dzvezdana/pydata_workshop_september2025/README.md

 The keys will only be available during the workshop.
 If you want to follow the workshop after, please generate read-only HuggingFace API key yourself first at https://huggingface.co/.

-If you need a quick recap on agents and tools, navigate to `workshop/intro-to-agents/`:
+If you need a quick recap on agents and tools, navigate to `workshop/intro-to-agents/` and create a `.env` file in the `workshop/intro-to-agents/` directory with your API key:

 ```env
 cd workshop/intro-to-agents/